Michigan Simplified Divorce Procedures

 Contested divorce in Michigan is the type in which the spouses cannot arrive at an agreement on one or more issues in order to conclusively terminate their marriage.
 When spouses cannot arrive at an agreement, even with the assistance of their legal counsel (if any), they must approach a court to adjudicate their dispute.
 Contested divorces are commonplace now, especially since there are so many different issues to resolve during the course of terminating a marriage.
 The typical hot button issues requiring resolution during the course of a contested divorce include sensitive topics such as custody of the children, support and distribution of property.

-We Have Solution To 'ALL' Your Marriage Problems.
+We Have A Solution To 'ALL' Your Marriage Problems

 What do I do if I am served with divorce complaint?

 It is important not to ignore the papers that have been served.
 The summons that was served will inform you that you are being sued and you have 21 days to file an answer with court.
 The court may proceed with your divorce without your (Default) involvement if you do not file an answer.
 If you have been served with divorce paper, it's critical that you talk to an experienced family law attorney specializing in Michigan divorce law who can help you navigate the difficult waters ahead of you.